top of page

 Calculator

-By completing the Stewardship Calculator, a congregation will be able to evaluate each ministry team's utilization of the "True Cost" calculation.
-Formally or informally, a congregation allocates human capital (staff and volunteer hours) and financial resources (approved budget) to each ministry.
-The results are used to plot the data for the "X" axis, Financial Viability (quantitative analysis).
+Get ready to supercharge your ministry's impact!
+By completing the Stewardship Calculator, your congregation will dive into an exciting evaluation of each ministry team's use of the "True Cost" calculation.
+Whether formally or informally, you're investing precious human capital (both staff and volunteer hours) and financial resources (your approved budget) into each ministry.
+The results will empower you to visualize your journey on the "X" axis of Financial Viability through dynamic quantitative analysis!

 Stewardship Calculator.png